-The University participates in the Federal Perkins Loan Program, the Federal Work Study Program, and the Federal Direct Loan Programs.
+The University participates in the Federal Work Study Program and the Federal Direct Loan Programs.
 For detailed information on the application process, contact the Office of Financial Aid, Sherman Hall 127, (309) 298-2446.
 Please remember enrollment information is not always available to the financial aid office when a loan is processed.
-Therefore, a student’s loan will be based on the assumption that they will be enrolled for nine hours of graduate level courses each semester.
-Accordingly, revision to loan amounts may be necessary if students take less than nine graduate level semester hours.
+Therefore, a student’s loan will be based on the assumption that he/she will be enrolled for nine hours of graduate level courses each semester.
+Accordingly, revision to loan amounts may be necessary if a student takes less than nine graduate level semester hours.
 Federal loans and work study require at least six semester hours of graduate level course work each term plus enrollment in a qualified degree program.
-In addition, loans may be increased, by request, for the added amount of tuition if students register for more than 9 hours.
+In addition, loans may be increased, by request, for the added amount of tuition if a student registers for more than 9 hours.
 Audit hours are not considered for financial aid.

 Enrollment verification requests for the deferment of student loans may be requested through the Graduate School.